gfx-labs/jrpc/readme.md

 this is a bottom up implementation of jsonrpc2, primarily made for hosting eth-like jsonrpc requests.

-many packages are unused / incomplete. the one which are done i have put below in the readme
+packages which are incomplete are marked as such (WIP)

 ```
 exports.go       - export things in subpackages to jrpc namespace, cleaning up the public use package